kahunacoder/kahunacoder.github.io/_posts/1996-04-25-storytelling-for-the-new-millennium-cyber-cafe.markdown

 alt: Storytelling for the New Millennium Cyber Cafe
 categories:
 - Education
-- Tourism
-- Visitor Industry
 tags:
-- Animated Gifs
+- AnimatedGifs
-- Background Patterns
+- BackgroundPatterns
 - HTML
-- Netsite Server Map
+- NetsiteServerMap
 - Tables
 ---
 Storytelling for the New Millennium Cyber Cafe